Therock9845/Crime-investigation-system-using-RAGNeo4j./README.md

 4️⃣ Configure Environment Variables(very important)

-Create a .env file in the project root:
+Create a .env file in the project root or replace values in the existing .env:

 NEO4J_URI=bolt://localhost:7687
 NEO4J_USERNAME=neo4j
 NEO4J_PASSWORD=
 OPENAI_API_KEY=
+OPENAI_BASE_URL=
+OPENAI_MODEL

+4️⃣LOCAL USAGE:

+Install ollama  model in your system locally.

+replace the LLM Provider to ollama instead of OpenAI and  do the ollama configuration.

 ⚠️ Important